carlos-p-t/diploma-thesis/README.md

 Welcome to my Master's Degree diploma thesis repository.

-Please consider reading this before navigating through files, to understand the directories and the files within them.
+Please consider reading this before navigating through this repository, to understand the directories and the files within them.

 ### About the diploma thesis skeleton